Moderna version of COVID-19 vaccine administered to first responders - Mississippi's Best Community Newspaper

 Last week, Merit Health Natchez received 150 doses of the Pfizer vaccine, the other type of vaccine approved by the CDC.

-Both vaccinations require two shots that are administered 21 to 28 days apart, the CDC website states.
+Both vaccinations require two shots that are administered 21 to 28 days apart, according to the CDC website.

 Man injured in Saturday night shooting at Liberty Road gas station